Top quark mass dependence of the Higgs-gluon form factor at three loops: Method

-The expansion of the three-loop form factor around threshold can be found in Eq.~(50) of Ref.~\cite{Grober:2017uho} where it was determined using the Coulomb resummed $P$-wave Green function~\cite{Beneke:2013kia}.
+where the symbol ``$\asymp$'' indicates that terms analytic in $(1-z)$ have been dropped on the right-hand side.
+The relativistic short-distance corrections to top pair production and annihilation are absorbed into the matching coefficients $C_{gg \to t\bar{t}}, C_{t\bar{t} \to H}$ and the propagation of the intermediate non-relativistic $t\bar{t}$ pair is described by the Coulomb resummed $P$-wave Green function $G_P(z)$~\cite{Beneke:2013kia}.
+Expanding Eq.~\eqref{eq:thr_exp} in $\alpha_s$ yields the perturbative coefficients of the form factor.
+An explicit result for the three-loop form factor is given in Eq.~(50) of~\cite{Grober:2017uho}.
 For convenience we reproduce the analytic expression together with the one- and two-loop results which are given by